Deer at Coyote Ridge Natural Area

 Wildlife at Natural Areas#

-Fort Collins is a great place for wildlife because its located where the prairies merge with the mountains.
-A remarkably rich diversity of wildlife can be seen here.
-Please visit with respect- use binoculars to get a close-up view.
-If a creature changes it's behavior because of your presence, you are too close.
+Fort Collins is a great place for wildlife because it's located where the mountains meet the plains.
+A remarkably rich diversity of wildlife can be seen in your local natural areas.
+Please visit with respect:

 The Great Outdoors Is No Place For Cats#

 You can protect your cat and be a responsible owner by preventing it from being lost, killed or stolen- keep your cat indoors.
 Youll be helping birds too.
 Outdoor cats kill a surprising number of birds and small mammals.
 The American Bird Conservancy estimates that outdoor and feral cats kill 1.4 billion birds a year.
 A recent study by the Smithsonian Conservation Biology Institute found that cats were responsible for about half the deaths of gray catbirds (Dumatella carolinensis) in a suburban environment.